-The Food Safety (General Food Hygiene) Regulations 2013 (Natasha's Law October 2021) states that anyone who handles food or whose actions could affect its safety must comply with the regulations.
+The Food Safety (General Food Hygiene) Regulations 1995 states that anyone who handles food or whose actions could affect its safety must comply with the regulations.
+It follows therefore that those with responsibility for food should possess the Basic Food Hygiene Certificate and be aware of food safety (preparation, handling and storage, disposal of waste, etc).